deanwampler/Contract4J5/contract4j5/README.txt

 3) The "getName" method has a postcondition that it can never return null.
 4) The "doIt" method has both a pre- and a postcondition test.

+If a test fails, Contract4J throws an unchecked exception, ContractError, after printing some diagnostic information (see the unit tests for examples).
+A special subclass of ContractError is thrown if the test itself can't be evaluated for some reason (discussed in more detail below).
+That error is TestSpecificationError.
+So, clients who want to catch contract errors and also distinguish between these two types should follow this idiom: try {
+    ...
+  } catch (TestSpecificationError tse) {
+    ...
+  } catch (ContractError ce) {
+    ...
+  }

-Contract4J5 v0.5 embeds the Jakarta "Jexl" interpreter, an expression evaluator, which it uses to evaluate the test expressions in the annotations.
+Contract4J5 v0.5 embeds the Jakarta "Jexl" interpreter, an expression evaluator, to evaluate the test expressions in the annotations.
 (See
 http://jakarta.apache.org/commons/Jexl/ for more information on Jexl.
-Note, there are quirks and limitations of Jexl that are discussed throughout this README.
+Note, that there are quirks and limitations of Jexl that are discussed throughout this README.
 It might be worthing searching for "Jexl" to find and read those details.)